 - Find a spot away from houses and hidden from any roads.
 You want to be out of sight of passersby.
 Look on your map for areas marked as woodland, which often offer good camping potential.
 You may also find that small hills by the side of the road can give you cover if you just haul your bike up to the peak and over the other side.

-- Don’t deliberately trespass.
+- Don’t trespass.
 Look for somewhere you can camp without jumping fences or crossing onto marked private property.

 - Don’t start a fire or do anything else that might attract attention, like playing loud music.

-If you would like to read more about wild camping, try looking at these excellent thoughts by other cycle tourists:
+To read more about wild camping, try looking at these excellent thoughts by other cycle tourists: